 Yoga is so popular that it’s almost impossible to remember a time when it wasn’t part of our vocabulary.
 There are people who make their careers teaching yoga classes, countless others who have benefited from yoga stretches.
 But as ingrained as yoga feels in our lives in western culture, yoga has been around for centuries.
-Its history is one that stretches far outside our generation and has transcended the geographic boundary of its origins.
+The history of yoga is one that stretches far outside our generation and has transcended the geographic boundary of its origins.

 Yoga has transformed a lot on its path to becoming one of the most recognizable forms of fitness.
 Most people can likely mimic at least one or two yoga poses.
 But there’s a lot to know about this routine that has become a way of life for so many.

 Yoga is a practice that involves combining physical activity through a series of poses with mental and spiritual rituals that date back over 5,000 years.
 The word yoga actually translates into a union, which is symbolic of bringing together the spiritual and physical to create an immersive and transformative experience.

 Couple of things you need to know right off the bat.
 First, the concept of yoga is old.
 Really old.
 Most scholars take it back at least 5,000 years, with others saying it possibly goes back even further than that.
 The first mention of yoga occurred in texts from Northern India.
 The text was called the Rig Veda, which was basically a collection of songs and rituals that were used by Vedic priests (Brahmans).

 The second thing to keep in mind is that these rituals were not physical.
 It wasn’t until about the second century that a man named Patanjali created a system from these rituals and transformed them into what more closely resembles present-day yoga.
 Still, it took another couple hundred years for the physical and spiritual connection we now recognize as yoga to emerge, and that method was spread when yoga masters started coming west in the late 1800s.